obertscheiderfhwn/RTMsim/paper.md

 - New functionalities can be implemented by either adding equations of the same type or modifying existing equations.

 RTMsim ia a new software tool for RTM filling simulations which fulfills these requirements: Several test cases were used for successfully validating the implemented model.
-The simulation run robustly and independent of numerics related input such as under-relaxation coefficients or time step.
-The porous cavity is fully described by a mesh file with triangular cells on the part’s mid-surface and cell set definitions (for specifying the location of the pressure injection ports and vents and regions with different preforms by assigning different thickness, porosity and permeability values).
+The simulations run robustly and independent of numerics related input such as under-relaxation coefficients or time step.
+The porous cavity is fully described by a mesh file with triangular cells on the part’s mid-surface and cell set definitions (for specifying the location of pressure injection ports and vents and for specifying regions with different properties than the main preform by assigning different thickness, porosity and permeability values).
 Additional equations (e.g. for modeling the degree-of-cure) can be added with equations of the same type and modifications of existing equations (e.g. for variable cavity thickness as needed for vacuum assisted resin infusion simulations) are possible with cell properties which vary over simulation time.

 # Modeling